'Coming 2 America' Trailer: Meet King Akeem's Long-Lost Son ... and Baby Mama (Video)

 Akeem is set to take the throne in the African nation of Zamunda, but discovers that he has a son named LaVelle who has been hustling on the streets of Queens.
 To fulfill the dying wish of his late father (James Earl Jones), Akeem sets off once again with his best friend Semmi (Arsenio Hall) to America to convince LaVelle to return with him to Zamunda as the new crown prince.

+Also Read: 'Coming 2 America' Trailer: See Eddie Murphy as Prince Akeem... and Randy Watson... and the Barber (Video)

-Meanwhile, other threats to the throne come from a militant general Izzi (Wesley Snipes).
+Meanwhile, other threats to the throne come from General Izzi (Wesley Snipes), who still isn’t happy about Akeem shooting down an arranged marriage to his daughter three decades ago and has some plans of his own.
 John Amos, Tracy Morgan, Bella Murphy, Rotimi, Nomzamo Mbatha and Teyana Taylor also star.

 “Coming 2 America” hits Amazon Prime on March 5.